"Diversity is the one true thing we all have in common... Celebrate it every day."

 Postdoctoral Scholar, 2019-2021

-Distinguished Investigator, National Institute of Environmental Health Sciences
+Distinguished Investigator and Deputy Director, National Institute of Environmental Health Sciences

 Professor and Vice Chair, Department of Psychiatry, University of California San Francisco